 Dr Cleland Gooding MD., F.A.A.D., a physician with a specialty in Skin Diseases employed by the Bahamas Government, has penned this intriguing article about Bob Marley’s failed treatment for skin cancer, which eventually progressed to the brain cancer responsible for his death at 36.

-Bob Marley the charismatic beloved Jamaican singer, who introduced Reggae infused with Rastafarian themes died from a cancerous brain Tumor on May 11, 1981 in Miami.
+Bob Marley the charismatic beloved Jamaican singer, who introduced Reggae infused with Rastafarian themes died from a cancerous brain Tumor on May 11, 1981, in Miami.
 Florida.

-However, from several sources I managed to piece together the story of his illness and death from Metastatic Skin cancer (Melanoma).
+However, from several sources, I managed to piece together the story of his illness and death from Metastatic Skin cancer (Melanoma).
 This account I hope is fair, balanced and enlightening.

 Bob Marley remains the most widely known and revered performer of reggae music and is credited with spreading Jamaican and the Rastafarian movement worldwide.